This chapter contains contact information for parties within EmblemHealth, our delegated relationships and other external resources.

 Early Intervention Program (EIP)

-The Early Intervention Program (EIP) providesevaluation and developmental services when a child has or is suspected of having a developmental delay.
+The Early Intervention Program (EIP) provides evaluation and developmental services when a child has or is suspected of having a developmental delay.
 The EIP has two components:

-• The Infant-Child Health Assessment Program (I-CHAP) serves as the "child find" component.
+- The Infant-Child Health Assessment Program (I-CHAP) serves as the "child find" component.
 Only children with a risk factor for developmental delay should be referred to this component.
 Referred children are tracked to ensure that their pediatricians/PCPs conduct periodic developmental assessments and if such assessments indicate developmental delays, the program facilitates referrals to the EIP component.

-• Services for a referred child are provided by the Local Early Intervention Agency’s (LEIA) network of approved EIP providers.
+- Services for a referred child are provided by the Local Early Intervention Agency’s (LEIA) network of approved EIP providers.
 The LEIA is under no obligation to use providers in the child's health plan network.
 When the services rendered are covered by a third party, the LEIA is authorized to bill the third party on behalf of the servicing provider.

 New York State law requires all primary referral sources (e.g., primary care physicians (PCPs), specialists, hospitals, etc.) to refer a child under 3 years of age to the Local Early Intervention Agency (LEIA) corresponding to their county of residence within two working days of identifying the child with either a risk factor for developmental delay or an actual developmental delay or disability.
 In most cases, the LEIA is the County Department of Health.
 Parental consent is required for referral.

 For information, please call the New York State Growing Up Healthy Hotline at 800-522-5006 (TTY/TDD: 800-655-1789).
-You may also call the LEIAs at:
+You may also call the Municipal/County Contact for the Early Intervention Program in your area.

 When a child from age 3 years up to their 21st birthday is identified as at risk for or having a developmental disability, pediatricians/PCPs shall, with parental consent, refer the child to the Committee on Special Education serving the school district in which the child resides.
 This program ensures such children are evaluated and receive needed special education and that disability-related health services are only provided by SSHSP providers approved by the Committee on Special Education.
 The program is under no obligation to use providers in the child's health plan network.
 The school district bills the state for services rendered to Medicaid managed care members.
 When the services rendered to non-Medicaid members are covered by a third party, the school district is authorized to bill the third party on behalf of the servicing provider.
 For more information, visit NYS Medicaid in Education.

 Application for the Treatment Program must be made to the county in which the child resides.
 There are some variations between counties for conditions covered and financial eligibility.
 Financial criteria are designed to assist families with low incomes or inadequate private health insurance.
-All services provided under PHCP must have Preauthorization from the county health department.
+All services provided under CYSHCNSS must have Preauthorization from the county health department.

-For more information, please call the New York State Growing Up Healthy Hotline at 800-522-5006 (TTY/TDD: 800-655-1789) or:
+For more information, please call the New York State Growing Up Healthy Hotline at 800-522-5006 (TTY/TDD: 800-655-1789) or calling your County Health Department.

 Project TEACH - Connecting Primary Care with Child Psychiatry